 The Hayley-Laufer Duo champions adventurous voice-and-piano repertoire of the twentieth and twenty-first centuries, and seeks to expand the boundaries of voice-and-piano composition by commissioning works from innovative composers.
 Their mission is to continue the grand Lied duo tradition by presenting audiences with the most audacious and exciting vocal music of today.
 They believe that even the most complex new music can be accessible and engaging when performed with energy, intensity, and wit.

-For their Spring 2019 CAI Residency, Hayley and Laufer will come to UB for 2 periods of 2 weeks each.
-During these periods of residency they will work on repertoire development, present two public concerts of contemporary repertoire for voice and piano, and engage with student composers and other members of the UB community through workshops, readings, and open rehearsals.
+For their Spring 2019 CAI Residency, Hayley and Laufer came to UB for 2 periods of 2 weeks each.
+During these periods of residency they worked on repertoire development, presented two public concerts of contemporary repertoire for voice and piano, and engaged with student composers and other members of the UB community sharing their experience and expertise.

 The first residency period, Jan.
 21-Feb.
-3, 2019, will enable the pair to add new pieces to their repertoire, which will be included in their public performance on Jan.
-31. The first residency will also allow them to work with UB student composers whose work will be featured in their May 18, 2019 performance.
+3, 2019, enabled the pair to add new pieces to their repertoire, which will be included in their public performance on Jan.
+31. The first residency also allowed them to work with UB student composers whose work was featured in their May 18, 2019 performance.

 ABOUT DOROTHEA HAYLEY